Mosel Valley in Germany

 Mosel River Cruise

 River cruises are a big deal in Europe.
-The nearby Rhine River gets most of the attention, and for good reason, but the Mosel River is another beautiful region in Germany worth exploring by river boat.
+The nearby Rhine River gets most of the attention, and for good reason.
+However, the Mosel River is another beautiful region in Germany worth exploring by river boat.

 The Mosel River is a left tributary of the Rhine, flowing from France (where it’s called the Moselle River) and joining the Rhine River at Koblenz.